1.6 Installing eDirectory

 set valuelist

 Sets the value for the specified eDirectory configurable parameters.
 It is used to set the bootstrapping parameters before configuring a tree.
 When configuration parameters are changed, ndsd needs to be restarted for the new value to take effect.
-However, for some configuration paramters, ndsd need not be restarted.
+However, for some configuration parameters, ndsd need not be restarted.

-These paramters are listed below:
+These parameters are listed below:

 • n4u.nds.inactivity-synchronization-interval